tamunoWoks/Meta_database_engineering/database.md

 ## Database
-A database is a form of electronic storage in which data is held.
+A database is a form of electronic storage in which data is organized and held systematically.

 ### Database tasks:
 - Store data